LuizOVianna/Getting-and-Cleaning-Data/README.md

-# Getting-and-Cleaning-Data
-#

-Libraries needed
+#Libraries needed

 plyr magrittr knitr

 Steps to process the data for each question

-1.Merges the training and the test sets to create one data set.
+#1.Merges the training and the test sets to create one data set.

 Load file "features.txt" into table feature